Skip to main content

 Backend processing

-Your backend should make a GET request to https://api.passlock.dev/{tenancyId}/token/{token}, replacing tenancyId and token with the appropriate values.
+Your backend just needs to call a REST endpoint to exchange the token for a UserPrincipal.
+Make a GET request to https://api.passlock.dev/{tenancyId}/token/{token}, replacing tenancyId and token with the appropriate values.
 You will also need to provide your API Key as an authorization header:

 GET https://api.passlock.dev/{tenancyId}/token/{token}